When Does Medicare Start?

 - If you sign up during special enrollment: Usually the month after Social Security gets your request or the first day of the next month, depending on why you qualify for special enrollment

-Medicare effective dates can be confusing.
-Understanding when to apply based on your situation can help get your Medicare started on time so you avoid late enrollment fees or gaps in health coverage.
+Understanding when to apply based on your situation can help get your Medicare started on time.
+This will help you avoid late enrollment fees or gaps in health coverage.

 At what age does Medicare start?